guzzle/guzzle/UPGRADING.md

 #### EntityBody

 EntityBody interfaces and classes have been removed or moved to `GuzzleHttp\Stream`.
 All classes and interfaces that once required `GuzzleHttp\EntityBodyInterface` now require `GuzzleHttp\Stream\StreamInterface`.
-Creating a new body for a request no longer uses `GuzzleHttp\EntityBody::factory` but now uses `GuzzleHttp\Stream\Stream::factory`.
+Creating a new body for a request no longer uses `GuzzleHttp\EntityBody::factory` but now uses `GuzzleHttp\Stream\Stream::factory` or even better:
+`GuzzleHttp\Stream\create()`.

 - `Guzzle\Http\EntityBodyInterface` is now `GuzzleHttp\Stream\StreamInterface`
 - `Guzzle\Http\EntityBody` is now `GuzzleHttp\Stream\Stream`